Wildlife trade is a complicated issue. And one that is very often misunderstood.

 We're putting wildlife trade issues back on the agenda where they matter most.
 From running public awareness events at airports to organising outreach programmes.
 All with a view to informing key (potential) players within wildlife trade chains about the importance of legality and sustainability.

-workshops, events, and training sessions help spread the word about the complicated issues behind wildlife trade – keeping stakeholders informed of the latest trends and responses is an integral part of the journey towards sustainabilityGayle Burgess, Behavioural Change Co-ordinator
+workshops, events, and training sessions help spread the word about the complicated issues behind wildlife trade – keeping stakeholders informed of the latest trends and responses is an integral part of the journey towards sustainabilityGayle Burgess, Senior Coordinator – Behaviour Change

 A key aspect to many of our projects involves sharing our wildlife trade expertise with partners, civil society, or government agencies.